Mattamorphic/DataCruncher/README.md

 - Statistics
     - Generate statistics based on an input source.

-CSVFile and XMLFile are examples of files that implement DataInterface and DataFile is an abstract class.

 The primary Front Controller component, if you'd like to use that is the Manipulator object, this currently only allows you to inject the Data source, Query and Statistics during instantiation.

 ## Contributing